InfamousMusicify/Thermodynamic/README.md

     Cryo-Nova:            Netherite Block on Blue Ice (Huge)
     Cryo-Bomb:            Blue Ice block on a Magma Block (Large)
     Cryo-Cherry:          Packed Ice on a Magma Block (Medium)
-    Cryo-Pop:             Ice on a Magma Block (small)
+    Cryo-Pop:             Ice on a Magma Block (Small)

     The blast will turn nearby water/lava to its solid form.
 ### Hot:
     Aziroazide Azide:     Netherite Block on a Magma Block (Huge)
     Thermite:             Ancient Debris on a Magma Block (Large)
+    Flameite:             Quartz Block on a Magma Block (Medium)
+    Rosite:               Coal Block on a Magma Block (Small)
+    Pinite:               Quartz Ore on a Magma Block (Tiny)

     The reaction will turn nearby Obsidian into Magma.
 Water and Ice nearby will be evaporated.
 ### Standing too close will hurt.